grafana/k6-learn/Modules/k6 Load Test Options.md

      output: -
 ```

-If you set the number of VUs, you will need to additionally specify how long those users should be executed for, using one of the following ways:
+If you set the number of VUs, you need to additionally specify how long those users should be executed for, using one of the following options:
 - iterations
 - durations
 - stages